Skip to main content

 Performance

+When developing an app that runs in the browser, it is important to take application performance into consideration.
 Updates to ICP may feel slow to your users, at around 2-4 seconds.
-When you are building your application, take that latency into consideration, and consider following some best practices:
+When building your application, take that latency into consideration and consider following these best practices:

 • Avoid blocking UI interactions while you wait for the result of your update.
-Instead, allow users to continuing to make other updates and interactions, and inform your users of success asynchronously.
+Instead, allow users to continue to make other updates and interactions, and inform your users of success asynchronously.

 • Try to avoid making inter-canister calls.
-If the backend needs to talk to other canisters, the duration can add up quickly.
+If the backend needs to talk to other canisters, the latency can add up quickly.

-• If you need to fetch assets or data, you can make direct fetch calls to the raw.icp0.io endpoint for canisters.
+• If you need to fetch assets or data, you can make direct fetch calls to the raw.icp0.io endpoint of canisters.

 Bundlers